Optimizing Power Use in Glucose Monitoring Devices

 A minimally invasive multi-analyte continuous glucose monitoring (MCGM) system that enables automated insulin delivery for diabetes management.
 The system uses a single probe inserted under the skin to continuously monitor glucose and at least one other analyte like lactate or ketones.
 Integrating multiple signals from the same probe reduces the burden compared to multiple sensor insertions.
 The combined biochemical and physical data allows automated insulin delivery algorithms to refine personalized treatment and anticipate glucose changes based on context like meals, exercise, stress, and sleep.

-8. Power-Efficient Data Transmission System for Continuous Glucose Monitors
+8. Data Transmission System with NFC Wake-Up and Power-Saving Modes for Continuous Glucose Monitors

 DexCom, Inc., 2022